tds333/stdconfigparser/docu/description.rst

 have a demand for Python 2 you will be in the bytes, str, unicode hell of it.
 In this case it is really not easy to write configuration code working with Python 2 and Python 3.
 And the configuration should be all unicode strings.
+Also literal_eval is tied to Python is parses a limited syntax of Python.
+But Python has multiple ways to specify a string.
+There is not one way like this is in JSON.
+Also it supports more than we need in configuration file like tuple.
+For Python 3 sets are also supported.
+So for Python 2 and Python 3 we have different allowed values.
+All this is not the case for JSON.
+The only feature we want to have not part of JSON are comments.
+But in this case they are handled by the config parser before JSON comes into the game.
+The requirement to have the whole multi line JSON value indented is not a problem.
+It is a feature to improve readability.

 Example: